- Download and/or print our handy vocal EQ cheat sheet.

 Take into consideration that the following will affect the approximation of the key frequency areas

-- The gender and age of your singer
+- The sex and age of your singer

 - The style of singing (alto, tenor, falsetto, screaming, whispers, etc)

-- The natural timbre of the vocalist’s vocal cords
+- The biological timbre of the vocalist’s vocal cords

 Breaking Down The Vocal EQ Chart

 Let’s break down the key frequency areas of the vocal EQ cheat sheet.
 Again, bear in mind that the chart is not meant to be taken as gospel, but instead to merely help you get in the ballpark.